Vicente López, Buenos Aires

 Vicente López is a neighborhood in Vicente López Partido, Buenos Aires Province, Argentina.
 It is a suburb in the Buenos Aires metropolitan area.

 It currently has about 24,078 inhabitants.
-It is bounded to the north by Olivos, to the west by Florida, to the south by the city of Buenos Aires, and to the east by the River Plate.
+It is bounded to the north by Olivos, to the west by Florida, to the south by the city of Buenos Aires, and to the east by the Río de la Plata.